MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/house-rules.md

 ---
 # required metadata

-title: House rules for customer posts on the Microsoft documentation site for Azure Information Protection | Azure Information Protection
+title: House rules for customer comments on the Microsoft documentation site for Azure Information Protection | Azure Information Protection
-description: Scope and intent for Livefyre posts and sidebars for the Azure Information Protection documentation.
+description: Scope and intent for Livefyre comments and sidebars for the Azure Information Protection documentation.
 author: cabailey
 ms.author: cabailey
 manager: mbaldwin